tenpy/tenpy/README.rst

 Help - I looked at the documentation, but I don't understand how ...?
 ---------------------------------------------------------------------
-We have set up a `community forum <https://tenpy.johannes-hauschild.de/>`, where you can post questions and hopefully find answers.
+We have set up a **community forum** at https://tenpy.johannes-hauschild.de/, where you can post questions and hopefully find answers.
 Once you got some experience, you might also be able to contribute to the community and answer some questions yourself ;-) We will also use this forum for official annoucements, for example when we release a new version.